xuangeyouneihan/HKUST-ELEC3300-Project/README_en.md

 [简体中文](README.md)

 **Note: The original document is in Simplified Chinese, and this document is translated by DeepSeek from the Chinese document.
-In case of conflict, the Chinese document prevails.**
+In case of conflict, the Chinese document prevails**

 ![Preview](preview.jpg)

 Embedded development course project for ELEC3300 at The Hong Kong University of Science and Technology.
-This is a toy-level implementation of a writing robot using Embedfire 指南者 (STM32F103VET6) development board, A4988 drivers, NEMA 17 stepper motors, and hardware structure design from [大鱼DIY](https://space.bilibili.com/488684813) Writing Robot.
+This is a toy-level implementation of a writing robot using Embedfire 指南者 (STM32F103VET6) development board, A4988 drivers, NEMA 17 stepper motors, and hardware structure design from [大鱼DIY](https://space.bilibili.com/488684813) Writing Robot

+⚠ Shit Code Warning ⚠: During the development of this project, we repeatedly changed directions and accumulated numerous obsolete functions/features.
+Proceed with caution

 ## Features